Surveys

 A Survey is collection of Questions that can be administered to one or more AI Agents and Language Models at once.
 Survey questions can be administered asynchronously (by default), or according to rules such as skip and stop logic, and with or without context of other questions in a survey.

 Surveys can be used to collect data, generate content or perform other tasks.
 The results of a survey are stored in a Results object, which can be used to analyze the responses and other components of the survey.
-Learn more about built-in methods for working with Results objects in the Results section.
+By default, the results object also has a cache of the responses that can be reused, which are also added to your local cache or the remote cache if you are running a survey remotely.
+Learn more about built-in methods for working with Results objects in the Results section and caching responses in the sections on data and Remote Caching.

 Key steps